Allahabad Bank: 21st century

 In June 2006, the bank opened its first office outside India when it opened a representative office in Shenzhen, Mainland China.
 In February 2007, Allahabad Bank opened its first overseas branch, in Hong Kong.
 In March, the bank's business crossed the ₹10 million mark.

 On 30 August 2019, Finance Minister Nirmala Sitharaman announced that Allahabad Bank would merge with Indian Bank.
 The merger would create the seventh largest public sector bank in the country with assets of ₹8.08 trillion.
 The Union Cabinet approved the merger on 4 March 2020.
 Indian Bank assumed control of Allahabad Bank on 1 April 2020.

 Listings and shareholding

-Allahabad Bank's equity shares are listed on Bombay Stock Exchange and the National Stock Exchange of India.
+Allahabad Bank's equity shares were listed on Bombay Stock Exchange and the National Stock Exchange of India.

 Employees

 As of 31 March 2013, the bank had 22,557 employees, out of which 3,293 were women (15%).
-Out of the total employees, 51% were officers, 30% were clerks and remaining 19% were subordinate staff.
+Out of the total employees, 51% were officers, 30% were clerks and the remaining 19% were subordinate staff.
 The bank recruited 1,950 employees (1,421 Officers, 390 Clerks and 139 subordinate staff) during the same financial year.
 The company incurred ₹20 billion on employee benefit expenses during the same financial year.
 During the FY 2013–14, the business per employee was ₹13.50 million and it earned a net profit of ₹0.477 million per employee.

 The bank was operating in the following states/UTs.